GluuFederation/docs-clustermgr-prod/3.1.4/source/deploy/index.md

 Once completed, repeat the process for the other servers in the cluster.

-When all the installations have completed, and you're not using your own loadbalancer, you should install NGINX:
+When all the installations have completed, and you're not using your own load balancer, you should install Nginx:

 - Navigate to `Cluster` in the left menu
 - Select `Install Nginx`